hpssjellis/tedx-feb-2026-educational-duality/README.md

 Every teacher owns a piece of the human pilot:

-Elementary: Builds fluency and automaticity
+Elementary: Builds Automaticity.
+Without the basics, there is no "Number Sense."

-Middle School: Builds the "error signal"—questioning why things feel wrong.
+Middle School: Builds the Error Signal.
+Teaching the "gut feeling" that a result is off-nominal.

-English: Builds deep comprehension.
+Math: Builds Sanity Checks.
+Using estimation to verify the machine's precision.

-Math: Builds estimation and "sanity checks."
+English: Builds Subtext.
+Finding the human meaning between the lines.

-Science: Builds evidence-based logic.
+Science: Builds First Principles.
+Testing if the logic holds up in the real world.

-Social Studies: Builds source evaluation.
+Social Studies: Builds Skepticism.
+Evaluating the source, not just the fluency.

-Electives: Build the foundations of specialized intuition.
+Electives: Build Physical Intuition.
+Mastery that requires a body, not just data.

 No blame.
 Shared ownership.